-We'll review the main duties of your job offer to confirm that it meets the NOC skill level.
+We will review the main duties and principal business activities shown in your job offer to make sure that it meets the occupational (NOC) and industry (NAICS) requirements of the program.

-You must submit an "Offer of Employment to a Foreign National - Rural and Northern Immigration Pilot (IMM 5984 (PDF, 1.75 MB))" with your application.
-Your employer must complete this form and send you a copy to include with your application.
+You must submit an "Offer of Employment to a Foreign National - Agri-Food pilot [IMM 0115] (PDF, 2.0 MB) with your application.
+Your employer must complete this form and send you a copy which must be included with your application.
 You must read and sign the declaration at the bottom of the form.